Skip to main content

 • Location (traveling to other offices & expenses covered)

-• Benefits information (health, life insurance, retirement plan, sick time, vacation, education reimbursement)
+• Benefits (health/life insurance, retirement plan, sick/vacation time, education reimbursement)

-After receiving the job offer in writing, always respond to the employer to let them know you have received it, regardless of whether you are considering accepting or declining it.
+After receiving the offer in writing, always respond to the employer that you have received it, regardless of whether you are considering accepting or declining.

 Not considering the job offer

-If you know you don't want the position, respond to the employer, and let them know you appreciate their time and consideration, but you have decided to go in a different direction.
-Be pleasant and polite with your response.
-If the job is not what you are looking for, don't accept the offer to have a secure job and continue job searching.
+If you don't want the position, let the employer know you appreciate their time, but you have decided to go in a different direction.
+Be pleasant and polite.
+If the job is not what you are looking for, don't accept the offer and continue job searching.

 Sample Response